 Projects may concern any location in the world and any time period, but must be designed to address important questions about the human past specifically through technological means.
 “Technology” should be understood broadly to include not only digital tools and approaches, but also those developed in engineering, chemistry, biology, physics, etc. In 2017, the Steinmetz Fund will provide a total award of up to 5,500 USD.

-Applicants must be AIA members in good standing, with a PhD in archaeology or a related field, and are expected to have an academic affiliation.
+To be eligible, applicants must have been AIA members in good standing for at least two consecutive years by the application deadline, with a PhD in archaeology or a related field, and are expected to have an academic affiliation.
 If the project requires a permit, applicants should also be the primary permit holders; if the applicant is not the primary permit holder, the application should be accompanied by a letter of support from the primary permit holder.
 Awardees must have the permit in hand before funds will be disbursed.

 Awardees will be expected to submit a photo and project description for inclusion on the AIA website at the time the award is made, as well as a formal report to the AIA at the conclusion of the award period.
 This report should include a brief illustrated summary, written for a general audience, that can be published on the AIA’s website.
 It is expected that the research results will be published promptly according to a plan approved by the AIA, and awardees are expected to submit poster or fieldwork abstracts for presentation at the Annual Meeting (submissions will be evaluated in the general pool, and acceptance is not guaranteed).
 For projects that generate digital data, publication of the dataset is especially encouraged, ideally in an open-access format.